djsilva99/heatrapy/README.md

 This class computes the heat transfer processes involved in only one thermal object.
 It uses the class object for activating and deactivating the material.

-At this moment there are two type of caloric systems (functions) that can be computed:
+At this moment there are two types of caloric systems (functions) that can be computed:

 **solid_active_regenerator**